apache/doris/docs/en/administrator-guide/dynamic-partition.md

     Specify how many of the latest partitions are hot partitions.
 For hot partition, the system will automatically set its `storage_medium` parameter to SSD, and set `storage_cooldown_time`.

+    `hot_partition_num` is all partitions in the previous n days and in the future.

     Let us give an example.
 Suppose today is 2021-05-20, partition by day, and the properties of dynamic partition are set to: hot_partition_num=2, end=3, start=-3.
 Then the system will automatically create the following partitions, and set the `storage_medium` and `storage_cooldown_time` properties:

     ```
     p20210517: ["2021-05-17", "2021-05-18") storage_medium=HDD storage_cooldown_time=9999-12-31 23:59:59
     p20210518: ["2021-05-18", "2021-05-19") storage_medium=HDD storage_cooldown_time=9999-12-31 23:59:59